GSA/fedramp-gov/_posts/2019-09-19-Meet-FedRAMPs-Program-Manager-for-Learning-and-Outreach.md

 **In your opinion, how can we best meet our customer’s needs?**
 <p>
 Customer feedback is critical to FedRAMP.
 The program must constantly evolve and adapt to meet the needs of our customers.
 We’re in the process of accepting submissions for the
 <a href="https://feedback.gsa.gov/jfe/form/SV_a909oTEezNr3zFj">FedRAMP Annual Survey</a>.
 We will use the results to better understand how the program is performing and to determine the changes the program should make to better meet our customer’s needs.
-The survey is up until **September 24th**, so if you’ve interacted with FedRAMP in the past year, please take a moment to share your thoughts and feedback.
+The survey is up until September 24th, so if you’ve interacted with FedRAMP in the past year, please take a moment to share your thoughts and feedback.
   </p>

 **Where can we find you when you’re not working?**